 Source

 Allergy shots are not for everyone and may put those who take certain medications or suffer from certain diseases, such as lung or heart disease, at risk for complications.
-Patients should report all medications they are taking to their physician because some have the potential of treatment interference and/or producing adverse effects.
+Patients should report all medications they are taking to their physician because some have the potential to interfere with treatment and/or produce adverse effects.
 Patients who are pregnant or are planning to become pregnant may be advised to hold off on treatment until after pregnancy.

 Patients may experience mild symptoms, including irritation, redness, and/or swelling at the injection site, which may last upwards of eight hours after treatment; however, patients should report any side effects to their physician.[3]